coreos/coreos-kubernetes/Documentation/deploy-master-single.md

 curl -XPOST -d'{"apiVersion":"v1","kind":"Namespace","metadata":{"name":"kube-system"}}' "http://127.0.0.1:8080/api/v1/namespaces"
 ```

-Our Pods should now we starting up and downloading their containers.
+Our Pods should now be starting up and downloading their containers.
 To check the download progress, you can run `docker ps`.

 To check the health of the kubelet systemd unit that we created, run `systemctl status kubelet.service`.